 If properties have been affected by groundwater flooding or where the local planning authority has highlighted a potential groundwater flooding issue related to a potential development, this source of flood risk should be included within the site specific flood risk assessment.
 A conceptual model of the groundwater on site is often required to enable the risk to be assessed and to provide a basis for designing any required mitigation measures.
 Data on the geology, topography, historical land use and hydrology of the site should also be incorporated into the detailed groundwater flooding assessment.

-Northamptonshire County Council, supported by ESI Ltd, has undertaken a study to assess the risk of flooding from ground water across the County.
+The former Northamptonshire County Council, supported by ESI Ltd, has undertaken a study to assess the risk of flooding from ground water across the County.
 Due to license restrictions, extracts of this map can only be provided to developers at a scale of 1:125,000 with a supporting text summary of the risk for a particular site.
 This information is available through the Flood Data and Information Request service or the Technical Flood Advice service.
 Some guidance has been created setting out the level of detail that would be expected to be considered at each stage of planning for groundwater flood risk assessments, and advice on potential mitigation and avoidance measures.
 Although this guidance is predominantly for Local Planning Authorities, please refer to the Guidance For Planners on Groundwater Flood Risk in Northamptonshire for more information, or view the full study report in the Flood Library.

 Standards of Protection – Local Requirements